 Getting to El Paredón by tourist shuttle

 Tourist shuttles run daily to El Paredón from Antigua and Lake Atitlán.
-It may be easiest to arrange through your hostel or hotel.
+You can book this shared shuttle from Antigua for only $18.

 Getting to El Paredón by car

 If you’re getting to Paredón on your own, you can choose between two different routes.
 The first is by land and involves driving towards Puerto San José, then turning west towards Linda Mar/Juan Gaviota and continuing on the fabulous paved road to El Paredón proper.